brown-band/website/pages/scripts/1979-1980/fall/harvard-hockey.md

 But first listen and watch as we entertain you with the wonnaful "June Taylor Skaters."

-:sd[The band plays "Everything's Coming Up Roses."
+:sd[The band plays "Everything’s Coming Up Roses."
 Two concentric circles are formed.
 The inside circle skates clockwise and backwards.
 The outside circle skates normally counterclockwise.
 In the middle are 12 band members on their back with their heads in towards the middle.
 As the song is played, these band members open and close their legs in perfect rhythm.]

 Jackie Gleason, eat your heart out.
 Be back in 1980 when the band takes a look at the sociological impact of Pin Sol on middle-aged America.